Royal Academy of Dance Exams / Class Award & Solo Performance

-Q: What are R.A.D Examinations?
+Q: What are R.A.D.
+Examinations?

 A: The Royal Academy of Dance (RAD) stresses that each student should have an

 achievable goal.
-This is measured either by an annual RAD Examination/Class Awards.
+This is measured either by an annual R.A.D.
+Examination/Class Awards.

-For the Pre-School level (Just Tots, Pre Ballet I, and Pre Ballet II), the RAD offer the "Demonstration Class" for students who need the teacher’s support to present their work to the RAD Examiner, hence they will not be graded.
+For the Pre-School level (Just Tots, Pre Ballet I, and Pre Ballet II), the RAD offers the "Demonstration Class" for students who need the teacher’s support to present their work to the RAD Examiner, hence they will not be graded.

-Q: Who decides the R.A.D Exam dates and the scheduled times for each student?
+Q: Who decides the R.A.D.
+Exam dates and the scheduled times for each student?

-Q: What are the possible R.A.D Exam results?
-When do we receive the results of the RAD Exams?
+Q: What are the possible R.A.D.
+Exam results?
+When do we receive the results of the R.A.D.
+Exams?

 A: RAD Exam results are one of the following: Fail, Pass, Merit, or Distinction.
 An individual test score sheet (report card) provides details of the RAD Exam.
 The RAD examiner's evaluations are sent to London for review before they are released and sent to a certified school.
 RAD sends a preliminary summary to the school to verify that all student names are spelled correctly before they prepare the actual certificates.
 The final test score sheets (report cards) and RAD certificates are then mailed to our school.
-An email will be sent to all students once the report cards and certificates are received and ready for students to pick up at our studios.
-Students who pass their exams will receive a medal, a RAD Exam Certificate along with their test score sheets.
+An email will be sent to all students once the report cards and certificates are received and are ready for pick up at our studio.
+Students who pass their exams will receive a medal, an RAD Exam Certificate along with their test score sheets.

-Q: Are students guaranteed to pass the R.A.D Exam?
-Does the R.A.D Exam score indicate how well a
+Q: Are students guaranteed to pass the R.A.D.
+Exam?
+Does the R.A.D.
+Exam score indicate how well a

 student is doing in the class?